GeoCode: Interpretable Shape Programs: Additional Resources

 For a short length at the beginning of the video, we also show the ease at which shapes can be changed using human-interpretable parameters, by showing the shape along with the actual values of selected parameters of the chair:

-\begin{itemize}[topsep=8pt,itemsep=1pt,partopsep=1pt, parsep=1pt] \item Cross Rail Count (discrete) - controls the number of cross rails appearing on the backrest of the chair. \item Armrest (boolean) - toggles the existence of the armrests, when set to \textit{True} the armrests will appear while maintaining the structural integrity of the current chair shape. \item Armrest Height (continuous) - controls the attachment point of the base of the armrests to the backrest of the chair.
+\begin{itemize}[topsep=4pt,itemsep=1pt,partopsep=1pt, parsep=1pt] \item Cross Rail Count (discrete) - controls the number of cross rails appearing on the backrest of the chair. \item Armrest (boolean) - toggles the existence of the armrests, when set to \textit{True} the armrests will appear while maintaining the structural integrity of the current chair shape. \item Armrest Height (continuous) - controls the attachment point of the base of the armrests to the backrest of the chair.
 Higher values, mean the armrests are connected to the frame at a higher position.
 The value is treated as a percentage of the height of the frame, for example, a value of 0.5 will place the armrests at an equal height between the seat and the top of the frame. \item Seat Roundness (continuous) - controls the shape of the seat.
 The higher this value is, the more rounded the seat shape will be.
 The video helps to show that the entire chair is adjusted automatically to fit the changing seat shape and maintain the structural integrity of the chair.
-We show how this is achieved when we describe our method in \cref{fig:program_inside_look} of the main paper. \item Seat Height (continuous) - controls the height of the seat.
+We show how this is achieved when we describe our method in \Cref{fig:program_inside_look} of the main paper. \item Seat Height (continuous) - controls the height of the seat.
 The legs, the frame, and other components of the chair, like the cross rail, are all adjusted automatically to fit the seat position in a continuous manner. \item Backrest Curvature (continuous) - this parameter controls how rounded the cross rails and top rail are.
-A value of 0.0 means that the backrest is completely flat, while higher values will make the backrest appear more rounded.
-In reality, it also controls other components that are not shown in the video, like the vertical rails. \item Backrest Slant (continuous) - allows adjusting how slanted the backrest is.
-A value of 0.0 means the backrest is perpendicular to the ground (or equivalently, to the seat), while higher values make the backrest lean backward in a rounded fashion. \end{itemize}
+A value of 0.0 means that the backrest is completely flat, while higher values will make the backrest appear more rounded. {\new This will affect the backrest across all its types, cross rails, vertical rails, and solid backrest while maintaining a physically valid shape.} \item Backrest Slant (continuous) - allows adjusting how slanted the backrest is.
+A value of 0.0 means the backrest is perpendicular to the ground (or equivalently, to the seat), while higher values make the backrest lean backward in a curved fashion. \end{itemize}